Ayokunle89/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 8. Creating a function that encodes a string using rot13.
 9. Creating a function that prints an integer.
 10. Magic
+11. Creating a function that adds two numbers.